See the Emergency Map

 Emergency Stays on campus

-If an earthquake, flood or other emergency occurs which forces large numbers of people to stay on campus, the College has plans and provisions to house and feed members of the campus community.
-Information regarding travel safety will be passed on to members of the campus community as it becomes available.
+If an earthquake, flood or other emergency forces a large number of people to ‘shelter in place’ for an extended period, Mills College has procedures and provisions to house and feed the campus community.
+Information regarding travel safety will be passed on to community members as it becomes available.

 Campus Automated External Defibrillators (AED) Locations

 The Mills College campus is equipped with six emergency call boxes.
 These units, identified by the blue light on the top and reflective markings, are strategically placed throughout the campus.
 Please do not hesitate to use the call box for emergency assistance: vehicle accident, medical assistance needed, crime in progress, safety hazard, etc. The call box is activated by pressing the emergency button on the front, you are immediately connected with the Mills College Department of Public Safety security gatehouse and field officer(s).
 Your location is automatically given by the call box.